Principal Investigator is a university employee who has a Full-Time position that includes:

 “Grantees must maintain documentation of cost transfers, pursuant to 45 CFR 74.53

-or 92.42, and must make it available for audit or other review.
-The grantee should
+or 92.42, and make it available for audit or other review.
+The grantee should have

-have systems in place to detect such errors within a reasonable time frame; untimely
+systems in place to detect such errors within a reasonable time frame; untimely discovery

-discovery of errors could be an indication of poor internal controls.
-Frequent errors
+of errors could indicate poor internal controls.
+Frequent errors in recording costs

-in recording costs may indicate the need for accounting system improvements, enhanced
+may indicate the need for accounting system improvements, enhanced internal controls,

 |